Driving detection forward

 Myrthe van den Broek, Researcher

 We've developed a tool to improve identification of mental health problems and promote help-seeking.
 The CCDT is made up of illustrated narratives depicting common examples of children experiencing emotional, behavioural and/or family problems.
 Each narrative is based on specific cultural idioms of distress to allow for simple identification – and can be adapted to the specific context in which it is used.

 The page of illustrations is paired with a simple decision diagram - which allows trained community facilitators to identify children and families in need of support.

-The percentage of children who were proactively detected through the tool as in need of mental health care during our studies in Sri Lanka and the occupied Palestinian territory.
+The combined percentage of children who were accurately detected as in need of mental health care during our studies in Sri Lanka and the occupied Palestinian territory.